www.copernican.solutions

 • Prevention of higher-risk behaviors/clinical resilience

-• group members from accelerating to higher-risk behaviors.
+• Group members from accelerating to higher-risk behaviors

 Picture

-Transition Group
+College/Vocational Transition Group (Remote)

 The focus of the College/Vocational Transition Group is to orient participants to the organizational and emotional challenges that are typically encountered during their transition to a successful post-high school phase of life.
 This phase may include a job, college coursework or a combination of the two.